-To conclude our adventure, I want to tell you that I was impressed by the variety of approaches toward the covers of the same books – some are black & white while others are very colorful, some depict children while others depict erotic scenes, some are playful while others are sad … Just by looking at the book covers (without seeing the title of the book), one might easily think they’re not the covers of the same story.
+To conclude our adventure, I want to tell you that I was impressed by the variety of approaches toward the covers of the same books – some are black & white while others are very colourful, some depict children while others depict erotic scenes, some are playful while others are sad … Just by looking at the book covers (without seeing the title of the book), one might easily think they’re not the covers of the same story.

 I hope you enjoyed this bookish journey as much as I did!
-Now tell me: what’s your favorite edition?
+Now tell me: what’s your favourite edition?
 I cannot make up my mind between the German edition and the Italian edition 🙂

 ‘Till next time … happy reading!